Phew/jellyfin-rpc/README.md

 - Python 3.10+ (for the CLI)
 - Discord Application (copy its Client ID; the app name is the bold title in Discord)

+## 🆕 New: Discord Selfbot Server Option

+**⚠️ Warning: Using Discord selfbots violates Discord's Terms of Service and may result in account suspension.**

+For users who want to run this entirely on a Linux server without local Discord, we now provide a Discord selfbot implementation:

+- **Enhanced Season/Episode Display**: Shows "Series S01E05" format for TV shows and anime
+- **Server-Only Operation**: No need to run Discord locally
+- **Improved Parsing**: Better handling of anime and TV show metadata
+- **RESTful API**: Clean server architecture

+See [SETUP_SELFBOT.md](SETUP_SELFBOT.md) for detailed setup instructions.

 ## Quick Start (one‑command install)

 1) Create the CLI config first (the installer reads this):